Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/02.Website-Login-Automation/readme.md

 ### Action
 ![Login](./images/login.png)
 ![Login](./images/login2.png)
 ### Next is to perform other functions after login like clicking on the Home menu for insntance.
-To do this, we use the xpath of the home menu
+To do this, we use the xpath of the home menu.
+Also we want to scrap the dynamic figure of the average world temporature:
 ![Login](./images/xpathh.png)